MinSuan96/minsuan96.github.io/_projects/deep-rl.md

 - 1: Apply 0 torque to the actuated joint
 - 2: Apply 1 torque to the actuated joint

-The observation space is a continuous Box with six elements providing information about the rotational joint angles and their angular velocities.
+The observation space is a continuous array with six elements providing information about the rotational joint angles and their angular velocities.
 These observations include:

 1. Cosine and sine of theta1 (angle of the first joint)
 2. Cosine and sine of theta2 (angle of the second joint relative to the first)